 Removing Rust Staining from Internal and External Stone Paths and Patios

 It is essential that you understand which stones can be treated with acidic products in order to remove rust and which cannot.
-Read the following, call us if there are any queries and make sure you do small test areas.
+Please read the following and contact us if you have any queries.
+Always do small test areas first.
+Read all product instructions.
 This is YOUR responsibility.

 Some stones such as granite, slate and sandstones can become discoloured due to a natural iron content oxidising (Rusting).
 This can cause brown marks or, in the case of grey or black granite, dark patches.